vladigleba/vladigleba.github.io/posts/gospel/victory.md

 ## What can I pray for on a daily basis?

-> Thy kingdom come. *Thy will be done* on earth, as it is in heaven.
+> Thy kingdom come. *Thy will be done* in earth, as it is in heaven.
 {% ct 'Matthew 6:10' %}

+> He went away again the second time, and prayed, saying, O my Father, if this cup may not pass away from me, except I drink it, *thy will be done*.
+{% ct 'Matthew 26:42' %}

+Since God created Adam from the dust of the ground {% rf 'Genesis 2:7' %}, we are made of earth.
+Consequently, the closing portion of the Lord’s Prayer carries an important secondary meaning: His will being done *in us* as it is in heaven.
+This is the very prayer Jesus prayed in the Garden of Gethsemane, and it is to be our daily prayer as well.